Blog

 Who is behind SIP?

-Raffi Chilingaryan curates and screen records posts, with support from many community members who flag cool stuff for him (mostly via comments and DMs on X).
-Neesh Kancharla developed the very first version of the SIP website, and Joe Smith currently maintains it.
+Raffi curates and records posts, with support from many community members.
+Neesh developed the very first version of the SIP website, and it has since been maintained by Joe, Peter, Lochie, and Luke.

 What gets posted?

-We post a wide range of apps, from large companies to craft focused startups and indie developers.
+We post a range of apps from large companies to startups and indie apps.
 We do our best to properly attribute our posts and appreciate when the community chimes in to help us credit the right people.

-I try to stay balanced across categories but my daily habits, interests, and location inevitably bias the curation.
-This is another place where the community is so key.
-I really do love when people send me apps that I wouldn't have come across on my own ‒ even if I don't end up featuring them ‒ so please don't be shy to recommend something you love.
+I try to keep curation as balanced as possible but my personal hobbies and habits inevitably bias the curation.
+I love when people send me apps that I wouldn't have come across on my own ‒ so please don't be shy to recommend something you love.

 Selection criteria

-Since some people may be curious, here are things we tend to look for:
+Since some people have asked, here are things we tend to look for:

 3. The app isn't scammy or harmful